-You can benefit from physiotherapy at any time in your life.
-Physiotherapy helps with back pain or sudden injury, managing long-term medical condition such as asthma, and in preparing for childbirth or a sporting event.
+A person can benefit from physiotherapy at any time in their life.
+Physiotherapy assists with the treatment of generalised or localised pain, sudden injury, long-term medical conditions such as asthma or cerebral palsy, and in preparing a patient for childbirth or a sporting event.

 Range of motion exercises are often prescribed to increase or maintain flexibility of your joints and to reduce stiffness.
-There several types of range of motion exercises often prescribed including the following
+There several types of Range of Motion exercises including:

-Certain conditions can make your muscles to become weak.
-Strengthening exercises is an important part of physiotherapy rehabilitation to prepare you for your return to your original performance level or highest possible function.
+Certain conditions can cause your muscles to become weak.
+Strengthening exercises are an important part of physiotherapy rehabilitation to prepare you for your return to your original performance level or highest possible function.

 Soft tissue mobilization or therapeutic massage may be a part of your physiotherapy treatment to relax your tight muscles, relieve pain and reduce swelling.